Home > Business > DTP, CAD, video and graphics > Creating accessible content for people with disabilities

 There are several stages involved in creating web content:

 The editorial team's main responsibility is to prepare the content for which it is responsible. guarantor of good accessibility practices.
-If the site is an independently developed product, the technical aspects will be handled by the developers.
-If it is based on a CMS (Content Management System), it must comply with the W3C ATAG guidelines and produce code that is compatible with accessibility.
+If the site is an independently developed product, the technical aspects are handled by the developers.
+If it is based on a CMS (content management system), it must comply with the W3C ATAG guidelines and produce code that is compatible with accessibility.

 Cryptic content